 Michael has worked in the homecare business since 1980 and opened his first medical equipment business in 1982.
-Michael opened Bluegrass Oxygen in 1996 and as its President/CEO has expanded Bluegrass Oxygen to 6 locations that service well over 100 counties in Kentucky, Ohio, Indiana, West Virginia, Virginia and Tennessee.
+Michael opened Bluegrass Oxygen in 1996 and as its CEO has expanded Bluegrass Oxygen to 4 locations that service well over 75 counties in Kentucky, Indiana and Tennessee.
 Michael is a native of Lexington, Kentucky where he attended the University of Kentucky and played Football for the 'Wildcats'.
 Michael graduated from Cal Western in San Diego, California in 1975, with a BS in Business Administration where he also played football.
 He was signed as a free agent with the NFL’s Houston Oilers as a defensive end in 1975.
 Michael served on the Board of Directors of the Saint Joseph Hospital Foundation for four three year terms and is currently on the board of directors of the Daniel Pitino Foundation, as well as being involved with the Lexington Clinic Foundation, University of Louisville Cancer Research Institute, American Cancer Society, American Lung Association and numerous other charities.
 Michael states that his mission at Bluegrass Oxygen is, 'To afford each and every patient the highest quality of care possible, regardless of their ability to pay for our services.'

 Bill has been in the home medical equipment industry for over 24 years.
 He started in 1988 for Southern Kentucky Medical Equipment, which was later purchased by LoveJoy Medical.
 After working for LoveJoy Medical for some time, Bill decided to pursue ownership and management of Homecare Medical.
 Following a brief successful run, the company was purchased by American Home Patient and Bill began working for Pulmonary Homecare in Southeastern Kentucky, until he took on the General Manager role with Bluegrass Oxygen in 2001.